goldenplec/infra-integrations/integrations/cassandra/README.md

 In order to use the Cassandra Integration it is required to configure `cassandra-config.yml.sample` file.
 Firstly, rename the file to `cassandra-config.yml`.
 Then, depending on your needs, specify all instances that you want to monitor.
 Once this is done, restart the Infrastructure agent.

 You can view your data in Insights by creating your own custom NRQL queries.
-To do so use the **DatastoreSample** event type and the **Cassandra** provider.
+To do so use the **DatastoreSample** event type and the **Cassandra** or **CassandraKeyspace** provider.

 #### Dashboard usage
 You can also view your data using a template dashboard for the the Cassandra Integration.
 In order to do this, configure `dashboard.json.sample`
 * replace all occurrences of *ACCOUNT_ID* with your account ID
 * import a dashboard using New Relic Insights
+* To view the storage and load metrics related to the host running the Cassandra node, add the `tag_role: cassandra` custom attribute in the `/etc/newrelic-infra.yml` configuration file and restart the agent.

 ## Integration development usage
 Assuming that you have source code you can build and run the Cassandra Integration locally.